“Lize D. Fotbusen… where have I heard that name before?” Kaidus asked himself.

 Kaidus got off the floor, having made his decisions.
 With a thought, the notes on the ground filed themselves onto his writing desk.
 Walking to the bed, he spotted something on the night table by his bedside.

 This one on the other hand never contacted him.
-It’s either the agents know something is up, or whoever was on the other side of the ring is already dead.
+It was either that the agents knew something was up, or that the person on the other side of the ring was already dead.

 Kaidus picked up the ring and cupped it in his palm.
 With a thought, the ring melted in his hand.
 There was no need for it anymore as it appears that the threats have disappeared for the time being.